ekfriis/resume/resume.md

 +1 530 207 0353
 ekfriis@gmail.com

-Summary [ARE RESUME SUMMARIES STILL A "THING?"]
+Summary
 -------

-*   Seven years of research and data analysis experience at the Large Hadron Collider (LHC), making a major contribution to the discovery of the Higgs Boson [PARALLEL PROBLEM: THIS SENTENCE NEEDS A VERB].
-Designed analyses to make quantitative statistical statements in response to targeted questions about specific phenonmenon [SHOULD BE PHENOMENA, NO?], and lead [PARALLEL PROBLEM: ARE YOU IN PAST OR PRESENT TENSE?] them from conception to publication.
-Developed novel algorithms and methods to separate signal from noise and model specific [S/B MODEL-SPECIFIC, NO?] physics processes.
-Lead [AGAIN, ARE YOU IN PAST OR PRESENT?] teams of physicists, mentored grad students, and worked in a large, results-driven, international collaboration.
+*   Performed original research at the Large Hadron Collider (LHC) at CERN, making a major contribution to the discovery of the Higgs Boson.
+Designed analyses to make quantitative statistical statements in response to targeted questions about specific phenomena, leading them from conception to publication.
+Developed novel algorithms and methods to separate signal from noise and model physics processes.
+Lead teams of physicists, mentored graduate students, and worked in a large, results-driven, international collaboration.
-[YOU HAVEN'T USED 'CERN' IN THIS PARA AND YOU SHOULD.]

 Education
 ---------